The Worcestershire Breast Unit charity

 • Mastectomy bras – comfortable, supportive bras are available for those in need post-surgery.
 A good quality mastectomy bras costs approximately £40.

-• Development of the Breast Unit garden to create a relaxing space for patients and their families to enjoy while waiting for appointments
+• Continuous development and ongoing care of the Breast Unit garden to create a relaxing space for patients and their families to enjoy while waiting for appointments

 Look Good Feel Better